itachi9604/status_call_ubuntu/README.md

 open terminal and type "sudo cp -i /path_of_your_file /bin" <br />
 then type "sudo crontab -e" <br />
-after all the hashes type: "@reboot python /bin/battery_alarm.py &" <br />
+after all the hashes type: "@reboot python /bin/call_at_boot.py &" <br />
 ---

+& is necessary